SidOfc/treevial/README.md

 ## Roadmap

-- [x] Fix resync issue causing failure to unmark parent entries properly
+- [x] Fix resync issue causing failure to unmark parent entries properly.
 - [x] Completely isolate tests from each other.
 - [x] Make mappings configurable.
 - [x] Support "sidebar" style.
+- [ ] document `g:treevial_*` settings.
-- [ ] Write more tests
+- [ ] Write more tests.
-    - [ ] marking / unmarking child directories
+    - [x] marking / unmarking child directories.
-    - [ ] marking / unmarking folded paths
+    - [ ] marking / unmarking folded paths.
-    - [ ] moving more than one file / directory at once
+    - [x] moving more than one file / directory at once.
-    - [ ] deleting more than one file / directory at once
+    - [x] deleting more than one file / directory at once.
-- [ ] Make the README user-friendly
+- [ ] Make the README user-friendly.

 ## Development